chappy84/google-analytics-server-side/README.markdown

 ============================

-Google Analytics Server Side is an implementation of the [Google Analytics Tracking ECMAScript][1] code in [PHP][2].
-It implements parts of the interface that would be available without ECMAScript in a Browser
+Google Analytics Server Side is an implementation of the [Google Analytics Web Tracking ECMAScript][1] in [PHP][2].
+It implements parts of the interface that would be available without ECMAScript in a Browser.

 CODE: `git clone git://github.com/chappy84/google-analytics-server-side.git`
 HOME: <http://github.com/chappy84/google-analytics-server-side>